 Patients had the opportunity to join the 100,000 Genomes Project if they had already undergone some genetic testing by their hospital specialist through the NHS genetic laboratory service, but had not received a specific genetic diagnosis.
 For some disorders, prior genetic testing was not required.

-When a patient with a rare disease is invited to take part in the 100,000 Genomes Project, two of their close relatives are invited to join as well.
+When a patient with a rare disease was invited to take part in the 100,000 Genomes Project, two of their close relatives were invited to join as well.
 Analysing test results from family groups helps genetics experts analyses the results from the patients with the rare disease and increases the chance that a genetic diagnosis can be made.
 Relatives of a patient with a rare disease cannot volunteer for the 100,000 Genomes Project themselves.

-Some people taking part in this 100,000 Genomes Project will get a diagnosis for their disease for the first time and for some of these, a particular treatment may be suggested based on their genetics results.
+Some people taking part in the 100,000 Genomes Project will get a diagnosis for their disease for the first time and for some of these, a particular treatment may be suggested based on their genetics results.
 However, its important to highlight that for many patients taking part, a specific genetic diagnosis may not be achieved and treatments may not be altered.
 The main benefits in taking part are likely to be for other patients in the future.
 Read more about the results and feedback that participants can get at the Genomics England website.

 Involvement of cancer patients in the 100,000 Genomes Project expanded through the time the project was open both locally and nationally.
 The project enables genetics experts to analysis the genome from both the patient and from cancer tissue.
 Patients had the opportunity to join the project only if they have very recently received a diagnosis of cancer, usually before treatment had started.